West Potomac High School: Theatre

 Beyond the Page Theatre Company is the name of West Potomac's theatre department.
 Its declared mission is "to bring the very best of high school theatre to the West Potomac community."
 Since its formation its productions have both been nominated and have received numerous awards as part of the Cappies program.
 Typically, the Beyond the Page Theatre Company performs three mainstage shows each year, a small musical in the fall, a play in the winter, and a big musical in the spring.
 In addition to presenting three mainstage productions, the company also holds a non-competitive One-Acts festival every year to showcase the theatre classes.
 All mainstage productions are directed by the company's director, Phillip Lee Clark, and the one acts are mostly student directed.
 The Beyond the Page Theatre Company typically participates in the annual Virginia High School League's One-Act Festival (or VHSL) and the Virginia Theatre Association Conference (commonly known as VTAs).

 In the summer of 2013, the company participated in the Capital Fringe Festival and performed an original, student written piece, "Urban Legends."
 In 2013, the company took its production of "Avenue Q" to VTA's and received an Honorable Mention and an award for Best Ensemble.
 The company performed their interpretation of "The Tempest" in the annual High School Folger Festival In 2014, The company was nominated to participate in the American High School Theatre Festival as part of the highly acclaimed Edinburgh Festival Fringe.
 In addition to presenting One Acts Festivals and mainstage productions, they hold monthly improv competitions and have their own team called "The Great Whales."
 In the 2013–2014 season, the team was undefeated.
 In 2015, the school became only the second in the country to stage Green Day's "American Idiot."

 Student publications

 West Potomac's student publications include the school's news magazine, The Wire, and its online news website thewpwire.org, the award-winning school yearbook, Predator, and the school's literary art magazine, Syzygy.

+The Wire

 The Wire is a student-run school news source consisting of a news magazine and an online news site, which are funded by ads and patrons.
 The publication includes information about current events in the school and the county, an opinion section, an arts and entertainment section, a sports section, and a satire section called The String.
 The Wire was founded and published its first issue in West Potomac's inaugural year, 1985.

+The Predator

 The Predator, West Potomac's award-winning yearbook, is distributed at the conclusion of every school year.
 In 2017 and 2018, The Predator was a Columbia Scholastic Press Association Crown Finalist.